 - The department will develop operational plans to implement the "best practice" strategies outlined in the objectives section. - All training needed to implement the program should be conducted in the first quarter. - All grant related purchases needed to implement the program should be made in the first quarter. - In order to develop/maintain the "DUI BOLOs," research will be conducted to identify the "worst of the worst" repeat DUI offenders with a suspended or revoked license as a result of DUI convictions.
 The DUI BOLO may include the driver's name, last known address, DOB, description, current license status, and the number of times suspended or revoked for DUI.
-DUI BOLOs should be updated and distributed to traffic and patrol officers at least monthly. - Implementation of the STEP grant activities will be accomplished by deploying personnel at high crash locations.
+DUI BOLOs should be updated and distributed to traffic and patrol officers at least monthly. - Implementation of the STEP grant activities will be accomplished by deploying personnel at high crash locations. - Oral Fluid Drug Screening Devices The Grantee agrees all personnel using road-side drug testing equipment, including oral fluid drug screening devices, purchased with grant funds from this Grant Agreement, are trained to recognize alcohol and drug impairment.
+At a minimum, personnel using these devices should receive Standardized Field Sobriety Testing training.
+These personnel are also encouraged to attend Advanced Roadside Impaired Driving Enforcement and Drug Recognition Evaluator training.
+Prior to using these devices, the Grantee agrees to obtain permission from their local prosecutor's office, establish a policy ensuring appropriate use, and require the staff using these devices to receive appropriate training, which may include training from the manufacturer.
+This will help ensure the equipment is used appropriately.
+The Grantee shall advise the State (California Office of Traffic Safety) of any legal challenges or other items of significance that may affect the use or legal acceptance of these devices.
+Additionally, the State may request additional information about the performance of these devices, including information about their use, accuracy, and feedback from personnel using the devices.

-Media Requirements Issue a press release approved by the OTS PIO announcing the kick-off of the grant by November 15, but no sooner than October 1.
-The kick-off release must be approved by the
+Media Requirements:

-OTS PIO and only distributed after the grant is fully signed and executed.
-If you are unable to meet the November 15 deadline to issue a kick-off press release, communicate reasons to your OTS coordinator and OTS PIO.
+Issue a press release approved by the OTS PIO announcing the kick-off of the grant by November 15, but no sooner than October 1.
+The kick-off release must be approved by the OTS PIO and only distributed after the grant is fully signed and executed.
+If you are unable to meet the November 15 deadline to issue a kick-off press release, communicate reasons to your OTS grant coordinator and OTS PIO.